 Did you know?

-Only 37% of all Australasian companies assess risk prior to their employees travelling internationally – and only 15% use legitimate resources to assess travel risk (Source: Global Business Travel Association).
+37% of all Australasian companies assess risk prior to their employees travelling internationally – and 15% use legitimate resources to assess travel risk (Source: Global Business Travel Association).

 Tragic incidents over the past few years have highlighted the dangers of travelling overseas.
 All travel, even short-term travel to familiar overseas locations for meetings and conferences, involves risk.
 These risks are now YOUR business because changes to Australian legislation make employers directly responsible for the safety of their staff while travelling.